 ― Steve Goodier

-As with any other competitive exam, speed gives you an advantage in GMAT.
-Yet, this advantage is not without a possible risk: a drop in accuracy.
-Even the best among us have our limitations when it comes to solving complicated questions under pressure, and one of the first casualties of a push for faster answers is the accuracy of that answer.
-A candidate who understands this trade-off has understood a basic tenet of GMAT test-taking strategy!
+Alike other competitive exams, speed gives you an advantage in the GMAT exam.
+Yet, this advantage is not possible without a potential risk or a drop in accuracy.
+Even the best of people have their own respective limitations when it comes to solving complicated questions under pressure, and one of the first casualties of a push for faster answers is the accuracy of that answer.
+A candidate who understands this trade-off has understood a basic tenet of the GMAT test-taking strategy!

-In the quantitative section, you have 75 mins for attempting 37 questions.
-That’s approximately 2 minutes per question.
-Obviously, some questions will take you longer; others will take you much less.
-Your aim, therefore, should be to solve the questions you’re great at in under a minute, setting aside some extra time for yourself to solve the ones which are relatively trickier.
+In the GMAT quantitative section, you have 62 minutes for attempting 31 questions.
+That’s around 2 minutes for each question.
+Although, some questions might take you longer to answer; others might consume less time.
+Therefore, your aim should be to solve the questions you’re expert at in under a minute, setting aside some extra time for yourself to solve the ones which are relatively trickier.

-In the verbal section, you have 75 mins for 41 questions.
+In the GMAT verbal section, you have 65 minutes for 36 questions.
 On the face of it, this gives you 1.81 minutes approximately per question.
 But one key point to remember here is that some of these questions involve Reading Comprehension passages that will take you a few minutes to read and assimilate.
-Sentence correction and critical reasoning, on the other hand, will require much less time to think about and to answer.
+Sentence correction and critical reasoning, on the other hand, will require much less time to contemplate and to answer.
 For someone who typically struggles with verbal questions, the timeline might prove to be insufficient.
-The only solution for such candidates is to prepare for this section to the very best of their abilities, shoring up on their speed-reading skills and understanding of tricky grammatical situations.
+The only solution for such candidates is to prepare for this section to the very best of their abilities, shoring up on their speed-reading skills and have a good understanding of tricky grammatical situations.

 (2) If it takes you a long time to solve a question the first time, do not panic!

 Take a moment – and a deep breath – to figure out what it is that you are actually struggling with.
 Is it the question that’s confused you?
 Or is it the alternatives available to you, or perhaps the fact that the answer you’ve arrived at does not seem right?
 This is where your GMAT preparation regimen becomes important.
-The more practice you have on questions, the more easily you will be able to identify what is slowing you down.
+The more practice you have on questions, the easier it becomes for you to identify what is slowing you down.
 Even if you carry that problem into the actual exam, you would have honed your understanding to at least such an extent that you will be able to decide faster how much time, at the most, you should devote to that question.

-(4) During the test, don’t waste time checking and re-checking your answer.
-With 2 minutes per question in the quantitative section and 1.83 minutes per question in the verbal section, you do not have that luxury to waste a single minute.
+With 2 minutes per question in the quantitative section and 1.81 minutes per question in the verbal section, you do not have that luxury to waste a single minute.
 Remember, each minute counts!
-Practice tests will give you an instinctive feel for when you’ve gotten the right answers, and that will have to suffice in most cases!
+Practice tests will give you an instinctive feel for when you’ve got the right answers, and that will have to suffice in most cases.

-In case you want a few more tips on test prep or test-taking strategies, feel free to talk to Byju’s Classes GMAT counselors!
+In case you want a few more tips on test prep or test-taking strategies, feel free to talk to BYJU’S Classes GMAT counselors!
 We’ll be happy to help.
-You can reach us on 9900004628 or email email@example.com for any MBA related queries.
+You can reach us on +918884544444 or email us at email@example.com for any MBA related queries.